strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/snippets/docker-env-table.md

-There are several environment variables that are required to be set in order to run Strapi in a Docker container, there are also several [optional variables](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md#strapi-s-environment-variables) you can also set.
+There are several environment variables that are required in order to run Strapi in a Docker container, there are also several [optional variables](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md#strapi-s-environment-variables) you can set.

 The following environment variables are required: